CodeGeneration2/worn-E-code/README.md

 ## Diagrammatic figure
-In the Efficient-Code-Generation-with-E-Code work, the diagrammatic figure is in the [Diagrammatic figure folder](https://github.com/CodeGeneration2/Diagrammatic-figure/tree/main/Diagrammatic%20figure).
+In the Efficient-Code-Generation-with-E-code work, the diagrammatic figure is in the [Diagrammatic figure folder](https://github.com/CodeGeneration2/Diagrammatic-figure/tree/main/Diagrammatic%20figure).

 ## Generated code has been predicted
-In the Efficient-Code-Generation-with-E-Code work, the authors use a fine-tuned pre-trained model to predict a range of codes to be generated.
+In the Efficient-Code-Generation-with-E-code work, the authors use a fine-tuned pre-trained model to predict a range of codes to be generated.
 Due to the need for comparative experiments, three code generation models are available.
 The three code generation models are E-code 350M, GPT-Neo 125M, and No expert group E-code 350M.
 We use each of the three fine-tuned code generation models to generate codes.